Publications

 Sunfield Publications, 2007

-Developmental Movement Play (DMP) is a psychotherapeutic use of dance and movement that is based on the principle
+Developmental Movement Play (DMP) is a psychotherapeutic use of dance and movement that is

-that movement reflects an individual's patterns of thinking and feeling.
-It is a means of non-verbal means of
+based on the principle that movement reflects an individual's patterns of thinking and feeling.
+It is a

 (Janice Filer; Elizabeth Marsden; Jo Egerton)